amandaguglieri/hackinglife/docs/sublist3r.md

 python3 sublist3r.py -d example.com -o file.txt
 # -d: Specify the domain.
 # -o file.txt: It prints the results to a file
-# -b: Enable the subbrute  bruteforce module.
+# -b: Enable the bruteforce module.
 This built-in module relies on the names.txt wordlist.
 To find it, use: locate names.txt (you can edit it).

+# Select an engine for enumeration, for instance, google.
+python3 sublist3r.py -d example.com -e google
 ```